Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

     print("Hash validation failed for key provider response!")
 ```

-### Using the encryption keys
+## Using the encryption keys

 The next section explains the various encryption keys provided by the Key Provider API.
 Each set has a different use case.
 For use with USP products [CENC](#cenc) and [Fairplay](#fairplay) encryption keys are recommended.
-See the [Use with mp4split](#use-with-mp4split) section for more details on how to use `mp4split` with the Key Provider.
+See the [Unified Streaming Integration](#unified-streaming-integration) section for more details on how to use `mp4split` with the Key Provider.

 #### CENC